 Dr Gabrielle Simm joined UTS as a Chancellor’s Postdoctoral Research Fellow in 2015 and was promoted to Senior Lecturer in 2018.
-Her postdoctoral project examined international disaster law in the Asia Pacific region.
+She researches and teaches in international law.

 Prior to commencing her PhD, she worked as an international lawyer at the Department of Foreign Affairs and Trade and the Attorney-General's Department in Canberra.
 She has also worked as a refugee lawyer at Victoria Legal Aid and in a voluntary capacity at the Refugee & Immigration Legal Service in Melbourne.